-Students can make use of:
+Students can make use of the following for Self- Learning Components

-- Text books, journals, articles for case studies. i. - Simulation tools MATLAB, SCILAB, MULTISIM, PROTEUS, LABVIEW, COMMSIM ii. or any other similar simulation tools for simulating the concepts.
+- i.
+Text books, journals, articles for case studies. - ii.
+Simulation tools MATLAB, SCILAB, MULTISIM, PROTEUS, LABVIEW, COMMSIM or any other similar simulation tools for simulating the concepts.
 (Student must study on own and follow instructions of faculty for assessment).